pnwairfire/coding-challenge/README.md

   in the `TimeseriesPlot.svelte` component.
 What does this do?
 Tweak other aspects of the Timeseries plot as you see fit.
   - create a "StatusBox" component that shows the `selected_id`
-  - add support additional _'status'_ information
+  - add support for additional _'status'_ information
 - Use bootstrap classes (_e.g._ "row" or "col-md-6") to rearrange the app into a single-column app appropriate for mobile devices.
 - Add further styling for mobile devices.